chrisballinger/prosody-modules/mod_pubsub_feeds/README.markdown

 Configuration
 =============

-This module must be loaded on a Prosody pubsub component.
-Add it to `modules_enabled` and configure like so:
+This module needs to be be loaded together with [mod\_pubsub][doc:modules:mod\_pubsub].

+For example, this is how you could add it to an existing pubsub
+component:

 ``` lua
 Component "pubsub.example.com" "pubsub"